Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: The perturbed two body problem

 Note that $\beta = 0$ and $\beta =1$ correspond to fully non-conservative and conservative MT, respectively.
-Moreover, the donor star is losing mass, thus $\dot{M}_{\rm d} < 0$.
+Moreover, the donor star is losing mass, thus $\dot{M}_{\rm don} < 0$.

-In the case of conservative MT, if mass ejection and accretion are isotropic ($\vec{r}_{\rm a} = \vec{r}_{\rm d} = 0$), the orbital angular momentum is conserved.
-However, in the more general case, MT is non-conservative, meaning that some of the transferred mass escapes the system, carrying away orbital angular momentum.
-Additionally, mass ejection and accretion can be anisotropic, as in the case of RLOF, further altering the orbital angular momentum.
+In the case of conservative MT, if mass ejection and accretion are isotropic ($\vec{r}_{\rm acc} = \vec{r}_{\rm don} = 0$), the orbital AM is conserved.
+However, in the more general case, MT is non-conservative, meaning that some of the transferred mass escapes the system, carrying away orbital AM.
+Additionally, mass ejection from the donor and accretion onto the companion can be anisotropic, as in the case of RLOF, further altering the orbital AM.